Find out what some of our graduates are doing today in pursuing their successful careers.

 If a piece of equipment was running perfectly the day before, don’t assume that it’s still in the same condition.
 Always do a full inspection before using it again—you can never be too sure!

 A cluttered workspace is one of the most common causes of welding fires and explosions.
-Sparks from the welding arc can fly up to 35 feet in distance, so it’s important to keep your workspace clear, especially of any flammable materials.
+Sparks from the welding arc can fly up to 35 feet, so it’s important to keep your workspace clear, especially of any flammable materials.

 As a general rule, always stay organized and keep everything in its place.
 Your workspace should only contain the tools and equipment you’re using for that specific project.

 Before starting a weld, take inventory of your environment.
 Knowing where tools and equipment are located not only increases your efficiency, but it’s vital for your safety.
-For example, it’s important to know the location of fire alarms, emergency exits, fire extinguishers, sand buckets or other equipment you would need to put out flames in the event of a fire.
+For example, it’s important to know the location of fire alarms, emergency exits, fire extinguishers, sand buckets or other equipment you would need to put out a fire.

 Wearing the proper attire is critical for welders.
 Any exposed skin is vulnerable to the harmful effects of infrared and ultraviolet rays, so welders must always ensure they are fully covered.
 Additionally, pant cuffs, pockets or any loose items of clothing can catch flying sparks, so it’s important to keep them secured.